sgharms/website/source/guides/router_primer.md

   * Lay the conceptual groundwork to ease understanding of the [Ember Application Structure][OutletGuide] guide

-The [Ember Application Structure][OutletGuide] guide introduces both the Ember.Router as a means for routing requests *as well as* documents how to present views based on those routed-to states.
+The [Ember Application Structure][OutletGuide] guide introduces both the [Ember.Router][EmberRouter] as a means for routing requests *as well as* documents how to present views based on those routed-to states.
 While that document completely addresses both of these crticial components, this primer drills into the function of the Router and, it is hoped, makes the [Ember Application Structure][OutletGuide] guide more readily digestible.
 As a first step, in understanding the Router, we establish a common vocabulary of activities and nouns.

 <!--- }}}1 -->